Old Cross-country Routes Show path on map

 Heritage Information

-These old crosscountry routes were probably used for a variety of different purposes.
-They were used for droving at times and would certainly have been used by traders and other people travelling from community to community.
+These old cross-country routes are part of a network, and were probably used for a variety of different purposes.
+Droving is reported at times, and these routes would certainly have been used by traders and other people travelling from community to community.
+Transhumance is likely reflected in the name of a nearby pass - Bealach na h-Imrich (pass of the flitting).

-Roy's Military Survey of Scotland (1747-55) shows a road running from Kinlochewe up Glen Tanigg (Gleann Tanagaidh) - instead of Gleann na Muice - then over Bealach na Croise to Loch an Nid.
-Roy's route follows the river all the way to Loch na Sealga and it ultimately reaches Gruinard, so this is quite possibly the route used by the droves of cattle from Lewis which were landed in Gruinard Bay.
+The Roy Military Survey of Scotland (1747-55) shows a road running from Kinlochewe up Glen Tanigg (Gleann Tanagaidh) - instead of Gleann na Muice - then over Bealach na Croise to Loch an Nid.
+Roy's route then follows the river all the way to Loch na Sealga and it ultimately reaches Gruinard, so this is quite possibly the route used by the droves of cattle from Lewis which were landed in Gruinard Bay.
 They were said to be walked up by the River Gruinard and on the the west side of Loch na Sealga to reach Kinlochewe.
-In 1772, Thomas Pennant travelled from Dundonnell to Kinlochewe, a journey later recounted in his book Voyage to the Hebrides.